April 20, 2020

 Know Your Audience

-Talk to a domain broker, they’ll have the knowledge you’re looking for and be able to steer you in the right direction for domains that will actually benefit the buyer.
+Talk to a domain broker.
+The industry’s big-hitters will have the knowledge you’re looking for and be able to steer you in the right direction for domains that will actually benefit the buyer.

 Evaluate Your Domain